Test Track: Test Track 1.0, Presented by General Motors (March 1999 – April 2012)

 Throughout the construction of Test Track, numerous problems occurred causing delays in the ride opening.
 After failing to open as scheduled in May 1997, park officials announced on October 15, 1997 that the opening was delayed until at least sometime in 1998.
 The first problem that Imagineers had to overcome was that the wheels used on the ride vehicles could not stand up to the demand of the ride course and speed.
 This problem was resolved but a second, more critical issue caused the ride to be delayed by over a year.
 For Test Track to run with the highest hourly capacity possible, twenty-nine ride vehicles would be needed.
 The ride's programming system could only handle operating a maximum of six cars over the layout of the ride, and the system suffered frequent software crashes.
 The original software was scrapped, and eventually programmers were able to get the computer system able to run twenty-nine ride vehicles at once.
 Despite some rumors about rain affecting the outdoor segment, park officials assured that weather issues were not a factor in the delay.
 In August 1998, Disney announced that the opening of Test Track would be delayed once again.
 Officials told park guests that the technology was new and still being developed.
 Reports planned to reschedule the opening for 1999.
 After the problems were resolved, Test Track soft-opened to the public on December 19, 1998.
 The ride was still prone to breakdowns and did not officially open until March 17, 1999.

 Even after its grand opening, the ride still suffered from frequent downtime, although efficiency gradually improved.
 Shortly after its opening, to improve capacity, Test Track was one of the first rides at the Disney parks to employ a dedicated single rider line.
-The six-seated cars were often left with empty seats, as most riders arrived in groups of two or four.
+The six-seated cars had often been left with empty seats, as most riders arrived in groups of two or four.
 The single rider line helped each car leave full and reduce long lines.
 In November 1999, Epcot added a FASTPASS entrance to Test Track.